VinitaSilaparasetty/decision-tree-julia/README.md

 # decision-tree-julia

+As seen on Coursera: <a href="https://www.coursera.org/projects/decision-tree-random-forest-classification-julia" target="_blank">Find the course here.</a>

  From USA Forensic Science Service; 6 types of glass; defined in terms of their oxide content (i.e. Na, Fe, K, etc) The study of classification of types of glass was motivated by criminological investigation.
 At the scene of the crime, the glass left can be used as evidence...if it is correctly identified!